The Sandbox Environment for Generalizable Agent Research (SEGAR): The Sandbox Environment for Generalizable Agent Research

 \subsection{Observations and Renderings}

-\segar{} allows the user to chose how the agent sees the underlying states, and an overfiew of the observation function is provided in Figure~\ref{fig:observations}.
-The user may also specify any number of factors to include or omit from the observation space, allowing full flexibility in defining an MDP, POMDP, or block MDP.
+\segar{} allows the user to chose how the agent sees the underlying states.
+The user can specify which factors to include in the observation space, allowing full flexibility in defining an MDP, POMDP, or block MDP.
 The \emph{observations} in \segar{} are implemented as a callable \textsc{Observation} object, which are passed to the \textsc{MDP} object for training the agent.
-Built-in classes include full state-based observations (all entities), partial state-based observations (some of the entities), 2D pixel-based observations, and multi-modal observations built from any combination of these, and observations are extensible through sub-classing.
+Built-in classes include full state-based observations (all entities), partial state-based observations (some of the entities), 2D pixel-based observations, and multi-modal observations built from any combination of these.
+Details on a the built-in renderers for pixel-based observations are provided in the Supp.

-For the pixel-based observations, \segar{} provides built-in \emph{renderers} that generate visual features from the underlying factors.
-Two examples are provided in Figure~\ref{fig:vis_features}.
-The first built-in renderer is trained from scratch using an autoencoder, with an encoder that takes samples from the marginal distribution over factor types as input and outputs visual features in RGB pixel space.
-The autoencoder is given a reconstruction network and the full model is trained to reconstruct samples from the product of marginals.
-The second built-in renderer is constructed from the first layer weights from an Inception network trained on Imagenet~\citep{szegedy2017inception} along with a k-means to cluster these weights, randomly associating each cluster with a factor type.
-We provide sets of both of these renderers, generated with different initial seeds, allowing for measurable variation across observation spaces (see Figure~\ref{fig:vis_features2} for examples of the auto-encoder renderer given the same state).

-Though we provide a built-in renderer for researchers to use, we believe that providing observations to the agent based on visual features that are understandable by humans may unintentionally introduce experimental challenges, as neural networks can leverage low-level visual cues to "cheat" at tasks that were intended to require higher-level reasoning.
-In \segar{}, the visual features are treated as a transparent and controllable component in building experiments, such that the research can control how the underlying factors are expresses in terms of pixels, if at all.
-In addition, we allow for researchers to design their own observation spaces and renderers to better reflect the domain they wish to study.
+Though we provide built-in renderers for researchers to use, we believe that providing observations to the agent based on visual features that are understandable by humans may unintentionally introduce experimental challenges, as neural networks can leverage low-level visual cues to "cheat" at tasks that were intended to require higher-level reasoning.
+In \segar{}, the visual features are treated as a transparent and controllable component in building experiments, allowing for researchers to design their own observation spaces and renderers to better reflect the domain they wish to study.